wmollenkopf/fcards-server/README.md

-# lang-flash-card-server
+# fcards-server
-Server for language learning flash cards.
+Server for using flash cards to help study phrases/words/text.

-# Important Note:
-As of this version, controllers/flashCards.js is using pretendUserId hard coded user id value until express session is set up.

-If pulling this code, make sure to update that hard coded value.

 # API Keys
 Make sure to create a file called: